datastax/astrapy/README.md

 All of the astrapy pre-1.0 API (now dubbed "core") works throughout *astrapy v1*, albeit with a deprecation warning on astrapy v.
 1.5.

-Version 1.5 (the first to not wrap internally "core" as the engine of its own, or "idiomatic", API) introduces several deprecation notices (nothing is retired yet), including a submodule-wide deprecation of "core".
+Version 1.5 (the first to not wrap internally "core" as the engine of its own "idiomatic" API) introduces several deprecation notices (nothing is retired yet), including a submodule-wide deprecation of "core".

-Version 2 of astrapy will finally remove "core" entirely (along with a few other things).
+**Version 2 of astrapy will finally remove "core" entirely (along with a few other things).**

-#### v1 is fully compatible with "core", i.e. pre-1.0.0
+#### v1 is fully compatible with "core", i.e. with pre-1.0.0

 That being said, there are no known breakings of backward compatibility:
 **legacy code would run with astrapy v1 just as well**